January 13, 2023 •David Blauzvern

 The difference between a positive liquidity event and seller’s remorse often comes down to strategic alignment.
 Deal terms and pricing are important, but the right structure often matters more.
 The "right" transaction generally reflects a business owner's distinct goals and needs.

-Common M&A Options
+Common Merger and Acquisition Options

 - Transaction valuations may exceed fair market value